-2SRR (and eventually GLRR in section \ref{cosso}) makes use of adaptive (or data-driven) shrinkage.
+2SRR (and eventually MSRR$_{\text{S}}$ in Section \ref{cosso}) makes use of adaptive (or data-driven) shrinkage.
 Adaptive prior tuning has a long tradition in Bayesian hierarchical modeling \citep{murphy2012} but the term itself came to be associated with the Adaptive Lasso of \cite{zou2006}.
 To modulate the penalty's strength in Lasso, the latter suggest weights based on preliminary OLS (or Ridge) estimates.
 Those, taken as given, may be contaminated with a considerable amount of noise, especially when the regression problem is high-dimensional (like the one considered here).
-Thankfully, adaptive weights in 2SRR have a natural group structure, which drastically improves their accuracy by the simple power of averaging.
+Adaptive weights in 2SRR have a natural group structure which substantially improves their accuracy through averaging.